 Taxes in the Netherlands

-Personal income tax in the Netherlands ranges from nine to 51.75 percent.
-In addition, all residents have to pay social security and income-related healthcare insurance contributions.
+Personal income tax rates fall into three levels or 'boxes': work- and home-ownership-related income, interest, and savings and investment.
+Tax on income related to work and home ownership ranges from 9.7 percent to 49.5 percent.
+In addition, all residents must pay social security and income-related healthcare insurance contributions.

-Expats bringing specific and scarce skills to the Netherlands can apply for the '30 percent ruling'”, which renders the first 30 percent of their salary tax-free.
-An application has to be made, and qualification is skill-dependent.
+Expats bringing specific and scarce skills to the Netherlands can apply for the '30 percent ruling'.
+Employees who are granted this receive a tax-free reimbursement worth 30 percent of their salary over a five-year period.
+An application must be made and is accepted based on skill.
 The 30 percent ruling can make moving to the Netherlands a financially attractive proposition.

 ►For more on financial matters, see Cost of Living in the Netherlands